Fall...back to school, crisp air, apple picking, changing leaves and of course, pumpkin.

-- Add ½ teaspoon cinnamon sugar and continue to stir constantly for 1-2 more minutes being careful not to burn the nuts.
+- Add cane sugar and ⅛ teaspoon cinnamon, and continue to stir constantly for 1-2 more minutes, being careful not to burn the nuts.

 - Remove nuts from heat and set aside.

-- Add chickpeas, pumpkin, brown sugar, cinnamon, nutmeg and salt to the bowl of a food processor.
+- Add chickpeas, pumpkin, brown sugar, 1 teaspoon cinnamon, nutmeg and salt to the bowl of a food processor.